Certainty in Forecasting Policy

 Certainty in Forecasting Policy for GHG Emission Reductions from Plugging Orphaned Oil and Gas Wells

 These methane abatement projects involve doing work now to stop future emissions.
-In order to quantify those emissions, some degree of measurement must be taken.
-In order to know these volumes with 100% certainty, measurements would need to be taken for the full crediting period however then we would not have stopped the emission.
+To quantify those emissions, some degree of measurement must be taken.
+In order to know these volumes with 100% certainty, measurements would need to be taken for the full crediting period; however, then we would not have stopped the emission.
 Therefore, measurements are taken now and forecasted into the future.
 Key drivers of the certainty of this forecast include the initial baseline emissions rate measurement and the rate at which these emissions would have declined over time if the well remained unplugged.

-Rebellion maximizes certainty by adhering to the rigorous baseline measurement criteria of the ACR methodology, employing longer measurement periods, utilizing available historical production data, and applying a conservative declining forecast.
+Rebellion maximizes certainty by adhering to rigorous baseline measurement criteria, employing longer measurement periods, that correspond to the well-type, utilizing available historical production data, and applying a conservative declining forecast.
 It is important to have a technical understanding of each variable so that rigorous, analyses may be applied, and credits may be separated based on their degree of certainty.
-This includes a range of potential decline profiles, from the ACR’s linear extrapolation to industry-standard terminal decline rates, to account for variability in well behavior.
+This includes a range of potential decline profiles, from a linear extrapolation, which is arguably suitable to a micro-emitter well-type, to industry-standard terminal decline rates, to account for variability in well behavior.

-The ACR methodology requires a stringent process for establishing a stable baseline emission rate.
-This includes achieving consistent emission rate and flowing pressure readings under a constant choke setting, repeated twice with a 30-day shut-in period between tests.
-These criteria aim to account for potential fluctuations in emissions and capture stable point in time measurements from which to draw predictable forecasts.
+Methodologies across the Orphan Oil and Gas Well sector require a variety of stringent processes for establishing a stable baseline emission rate.
+This includes achieving consistent emission rate and flowing pressure readings under a constant choke setting, and for more conservative methodologies baseline measurements achieving stable pressure and flow with constant choke settings are required.
+These criteria aim to account for potential fluctuations in emissions and capture stable point-in-time measurements from which to draw predictable forecasts.

-The terminal decline rate represents the gradual decrease in a well’s energy during the final and longest lasting stage of its lifecycle.
-There is a high degree of certainty in determining the appropriate decline rate for orphaned oil and gas wells based empirically on the hundreds of thousands of wells that have produced over the past 50+ years in the United States.
+The terminal decline rate represents the gradual decrease in a well’s energy during the final and longest-lasting stage of its lifecycle.
+There is a high degree of certainty in determining the appropriate decline rate for orphaned oil and gas wells, based on empirical data from the hundreds of thousands of wells that have produced over the past 50+ years in the United States.
 Rebellion applies a tight range of decline profiles, based on the level of emissions measured, and applies increasingly conservative rates of decline as those measured emissions potential increase.

 Rebellion compiles and analyzes available historical production data for orphaned oil and gas wells to contextualize the measured baseline emission rate.
 By comparing the current emissions with past production trends, reservoir engineers can assess whether the well’s current behavior aligns with its history or if there are indications of other issues (i.e., mechanical).
 This analysis helps refine the understanding of the well’s potential future emissions and informs the application of appropriate starting points and rates of terminal decline.

 Rebellion’s certainty analysis involves evaluating the confidence in the baseline emissions measurement (based on the emission rate and duration of stable testing) and the sensitivity of applying different terminal decline rates.
-This analysis results in categorizing potential emission reductions into “High-Certainty” volumes and those meeting the standard ACR methodology.
-High-Certainty credits are marketed and sold, while Rebellion retires those in excess, reflecting their conservative approach to avoid over-crediting.
+This analysis results in categorizing potential emission reductions into “High-Certainty” volumes and those meeting high standards of excellence..
+High-Certainty credits are marketed and sold, while Rebellion does not bring to market those in excess, reflecting their conservative approach potential under-crediting.

 Wells categorized as “Super Emitters” (with anomalously high emission rates) are recognized as having unique circumstances that require more in-depth analysis.
 They are not currently included in the formulaic approach for assigning terminal decline rates.
 Instead, the Rebellion team employs a tailored reservoir study for these wells to maximize forecasting confidence and maintain a conservative stance, potentially involving audits by professional engineers.